refenv/cijoe/docs/source/installation/index.rst

 .. code-block:: bash

-  python3 -m pipx install cijoe --include-deps python3 -m pipx inject cijoe cijoe-pkg-qemu python3 -m pipx inject cijoe cijoe-pkg-linux
+  pipx install cijoe --include-deps pipx inject cijoe cijoe-pkg-qemu pipx inject cijoe cijoe-pkg-linux

 .. note:: Make sure that you follow the recommendation above.
 The ``--include-deps`` ensure that the ``pytest`` CLI is made available